Raku/advent/README.md

-Since 2009 the Perl 6 project has hosted an annual Advent event, in the spirit of Perl 5 and other projects, consisting of daily articles starting on 1 December and ending on 25 December, the date Christians celebrate the birth of Jesus Christ.
+Since 2009 the Perl 6 project has hosted an annual Advent event, in the spirit of Perl 5 and other projects, consisting of daily articles starting on 1 December and ending on 25 December.

 Current and previous years' articles can be found [here](https://perl6advent.wordpress.com/).